-All new students are required to attend one of three summer orientation sessions in June with at least one parent before they enroll in the fall.
-The purpose of the program is to acquaint new students and their parent(s) more fully with the College so that they can begin their Lycoming experience under the most favorable circumstances.
-There is also a week-long orientation session for international students in August and a final orientation during First Weekend for anyone who was not able to attend in June.
+All new students are required to attend an orientation session before they enroll in the fall.
+The purpose of the program is to acquaint new students and parent(s)/guardian(s) more fully with the College in order to ensure a successful start to the Lycoming experience.
+There are three one-day orientation sessions in June, a week-long orientation session for international students in August, a three-day orientation session for partnership and outer-territory students in August, as well as a one-day session on Sunday during 1st Weekend for anyone who was not able to attend the other sessions.
+Students attending June sessions are required to attend with a parent/guardian.

+Parent/guardian attendance at the August sessions is encouraged, but not required due to distance.
 Orientation is also held before classes begin in January for students who matriculate in the Spring semester.
-During Orientation, students meet their academic advisor and register for classes.
+During orientation, students meet their academic advisors and complete the course registration process.
 Information on orientation is mailed to new students after they confirm their intention to enroll.